WebFiori/docs/folder-structure.md

 ## The `themes` Folder
 The folder `themes` is a place that contains components that gives a unified look and feel for the website.
 Each theme is contained in its sub-folder.
 CSS files and JavaScript files of each theme must exist inside the folder `public/assets`.

+## Setting Custom Application Folder

+As of version 2.3.0, the developer have the option to set custom name for the folder that holds application code.
+This allows the developer to follow PSR-4 without having to add application configuration classes in a folder and application related classes in another folder.
+To set custom name for application folder, the developer have to define the name of application folder at the top of the file `index.php`.

+When the source code of the file is observed, the `define` can be seen at [the top](https://github.com/WebFiori/app/blob/main/public/index.php#L10) of the file.
+The developer can specify new name for application folder by specifying a value for the constant `APP_DIR_NAME`.
+As noticed, default value is `app`.
+When the value of the constant is changed to something else, the framework will attempt to create the same structure as default application structure with all configuration classes.

+Note that the process of renaming the folder will change the namespace at which initialization classes belongs to.
+For example, the class `AppConfig` belongs to the namespace `app`.
+If the value of the constant `APP_DIR_NAME` is changed to `coolApp`, the class will be re-created by the framework at the namespace `coolApp`.

 **Previous: [Installation](learn/installation)**